sathesh95/amazonspendings/README.md

 # amazonspendings
 This python code uses selenium and beautifulsoup to scrape through all your purchase history and find out how much money you have spent on amazon for a particular year.Since Amazon India doesn't give its customers a tool to calculate total annual spending I thought this code might help the customers calculate their annual spends.

+This code requires chromedriver to be present on your computer.If you don't have search for chromedriver in google and download it.The required python libraries include requests,beautifulsoup and selenium.

 This code was written using Jupyter Notebook and hence it is in the .ipynb format.

 Once the code is completely run the purchase data is stored as a excel file in the directory of your choice.The data is not clean yet.So don't worry if your cells show blank value.Just click on them and you will see the  values.